mkumar73/beckernick.github.io/_posts/2016-09-07-activity-prediction.markdown

-That's beautiful!
+sThat's beautiful!
 We can almost perfectly tell when someone is walking from smartphone accelerometer and gyroscope data.
 Now we just need a second model to predict the distance traveled and we'll be ready to compete with Fitbit.